oVirt/ovirt-site/source/release/3.4.0/index.html.md

 oVirt 3.4.0 is still in beta.

-In order to install it, you need to update ovirt-release to 10.0.1 by running
+In order to install it, you need to update ovirt-release to 10.0.1 or newer by running

       # yum update ovirt-release